Fraser-Greenlee/SpatialDataIncidentResponse/README.md

 \
 **Contents**

-The follow scripts use data available only for mainland GB from the Ordnance Survey, therefore areas outside mainland GB are unsupported.
+The follow scripts use data available only for mainland GB, therefore areas outside mainland GB are unsupported.

 ```AugmentLocations.py```:
 - ingests APs and RVs recorded in spreadsheets (spreadsheet and QGIS mapping templates are provided)